Social network analysis: Textual analysis applications

-Large textual corpora can be turned into networks and then analysed with the method of social network analysis.
+Large textual corpora can be turned into networks and then analyzed using social network analysis.
 In these networks, the nodes are Social Actors, and the links are Actions.
 The extraction of these networks can be automated by using parsers.
-The resulting networks, which can contain thousands of nodes, are then analysed by using tools from network theory to identify the key actors, the key communities or parties, and general properties such as robustness or structural stability of the overall network, or centrality of certain nodes.
+The resulting networks, which can contain thousands of nodes, are then analyzed using tools from network theory to identify the key actors, the key communities or parties, and general properties such as the robustness or structural stability of the overall network or the centrality of certain nodes.
 This automates the approach introduced by Quantitative Narrative Analysis, whereby subject-verb-object triplets are identified with pairs of actors linked by an action, or pairs formed by actor-object.

 In other approaches, textual analysis is carried out considering the network of words co-occurring in a text.
 In these networks, nodes are words and links among them are weighted based on their frequency of co-occurrence (within a specific maximum range).